ryan-mcclue/musings/notes.md

 we can create our application with minimal failure cases (cannot do this with the platform layer).

-many javascript/python people will just willy-nilly do .slice() which actually copies the array, O(n) amortize is reduce over a period of time; so must consider start and end point. (for array appending, converges to 2n)
+many javascript/python people will just willy-nilly do .slice() which actually copies the array, O(n)

 unless playing at EVO with some maxed out razer device, not feasible to hit that hard